gentlegiantJGC/A-Series-of-Unfortunate-Events-Spyglass/README.md

 I designed the parts to fit correctly for my setup but your printer or slicer settings may vary meaning the parts don't fit together or have to much clearance.

-You can load the STL models into a 3D modeling program like blender and tweak the dimensions.
+You can load the STL models into a 3D modelling program like blender and tweak the dimensions.

 ## Parts